 Hellenic Journal of Psychology (HJP)

-Hellenic Journal of Psychology is indexed in the PsycINFO database of the American Psychological Association, in the bibliographical bases of Elsevier (Scopus), and the Greek Institute of Educational Policy.
-It is also included in the collection of the British Library, Saarlaendische Universitaets- und Landesbibliothek, and the European Reference Index for the Humanities and Social Sciences (Norwegian Centre for Research Data).
+Hellenic Journal of Psychology is indexed in Elsevier/SCOPUS and is included in the collection of the British Library, Saarlaendische Universitaets- und Landesbibliothek, and the European Reference Index for the Humanities and Social Sciences (Norwegian Centre for Research Data).

 Volumes of Hellenic Journal of Psychology